-The most popular type of CVs is the chronological CV.
-It’s suitable for employees who have worked consistently with no gaps in their career and without a shift in their path.
-This kind of CVs helps the employer to have an overview of the applicant’s career as if it were a staircase ascending from one position to another and having bigger responsibilities over time.
+The most popular type of CV is the chronological CV.
+It’s suitable for employees who have worked consistently with no gaps in their careers and without a shift in their path.
+This kind of CV helps the employer to have an overview of the applicant’s career as if it were a staircase ascending from one position to another and having bigger responsibilities over time.

-So, the chronological CV form will be perfect for to write a good CV if you have:
+So, the chronological CV form will be perfect for writing a good CV if you have:

 - No gaps during the transfer from one job to another.

 - Acquired years of experience in a certain job.